davharris/NEONDiversity/README.md

 ### About

-This package will contain all alogrithms used calculate NEON Data products relating to biodiversity
+This package will contain all algorithms used to calculate NEON Data products relating to biodiversity

 ### Quickstart